odinr/rollup/packages/plugin-lit-html-style/README.md

 exported template is no longer TemplateResult but CSSResult. if fore some rease you need to inject style directly into template, use unsafehtml or provide your own tempplate

+- all local scss imports **must** start with relative path! (otherwise resolved to node_module)
+- files are resolved from processed.cwd (might enchance when time)
+- resolving can be overridden by compilerOptions (@see [node-sass](https://www.npmjs.com/package/node-sass))

 ## Example
 *test.js*
 ```javascript